 SAMR's antitrust investigations frequently serve a dual purpose: trade-war leverage and a mechanism for supply-chain security.
 Angela Zhang, the author of "Chinese Antitrust Exceptionalism", says they can "kill two birds with one stone."

-When trade fighting broke out during Trump's first term, SAMR used a probe into Qualcomm's planned acquisition of NXP, a Dutch chipmaker, to gain leverage.
+When trade fighting broke out during Donald Trump's first term, SAMR used a probe into Qualcomm's planned acquisition of NXP, a Dutch chipmaker, to gain leverage.
 The deal was called off.
-When Trump hit China with tariffs in February 2025, SAMR unveiled a probe into Google.
-In April 2025 it announced an investigation into DuPont's Chinese unit, which was suspended in late July ahead of trade talks.
-The Google actions were reportedly halted in mid-September as the countries negotiated over TikTok's American business.
+When Mr Trump hit China with tariffs in early 2025, SAMR unveiled a probe into Google.
+It later launched an investigation into DuPont's Chinese unit, which was suspended ahead of trade talks.
+The Google actions were reportedly halted as the countries negotiated over TikTok's American business.

-In October 2025 SAMR said it was investigating Qualcomm over an unreported acquisition, and separately continued a probe into Nvidia that began late in 2024 over alleged anti-monopoly violations in its 2020 acquisition of Mellanox, an Israeli supplier of computer networks.
+SAMR has separately probed Qualcomm over an unreported acquisition, and continued a probe into Nvidia over alleged anti-monopoly violations in its 2020 acquisition of Mellanox, an Israeli supplier of computer networks.

 SAMR's probe into Google may target the dominance of Android, which runs on around 70% of Chinese smartphones.
 China's technocrats view dependence on American software as a weakness and want to promote a home-grown operating system developed by Huawei.
 The Nvidia probe similarly reflects wariness about dependence on America's most sophisticated AI chips.
 Chinese tech firms have been told to stop using Nvidia's AI chips.